 Cults are authoritarian high control groups.
 Their study may shed light on the less nakedly pronounced dynamics of more accepted forms of authoritarian control.

 For a scholar of authoritarianism, busted cults offer an intriguing insight into the underlying dynamics of authoritarian control for obvious reasons.
-They utilize the same power tools as less extreme forms of authoritarian control do – but in a more pronounced and less deniable manner.
+They utilize the same power tools as less extreme and more usual forms of authoritarian control do – but in a more pronounced and less deniable manner.
 So the recent avalanche of cult-busting documentaries and the slowly burgeoning literature of cults are an irresistible source of research.

 It all started when the leader of a relatively new cult, NXIVM, got arrested and two documentaries about the group were released in quick succession.
 Given the series’ success among quarantine-hit populations all networks and streaming services started hunting for their own cult-documentaries.
 In November 2020, Netflix acquired Leah Remini’s docuseries on scientology, catapulting the phenomenon into the public eye like never before.
 (These posts also benefit from a series of other documentaries and books listed in the references.)

 The unique characteristics of NXIVM and its downfall allowed for plenty of actual footage of the cult’s inner life to exist.
 As a consequence we don’t just have talking heads retroactively explaining and remembering their earlier actions – we also have footage of them at the height of their enthusiasm.
 (Naturally, these people would use the documentaries to paint a more flattering and innocent picture of themselves than they actually were, but it is still more than what we have from less cinematically inclined groups.)
 We will take NXIVM’s example as a starting point.